Blog

 3. Calculate the revenue growth: To calculate your revenue growth rate, use the following formula.

-Revenue Growth Rate Formula
+Revenue Growth Formula

 • Subtract your previous revenue from the current revenue in the specified period (monthly, quarterly, yearly)